Piecewise-analytic interfaces with weakly singular points of arbitrary order always scatter

 \subsection{Proofs of Theorems \ref{TH} and \ref{TH2}.}

 This section is devoted to the proofs of Theorems \ref{TH} and \ref{TH2} when the penetrable scatterer $\partial D$ contains a weakly singular point on the boundary.
-Since the Helmholtz equation remains invariant by coordinate translation and rotation, we can suppose without loss of generality that the weakly singular point always coincides with the origin.
+For this aim, we first generalize the Cauchy-Kovalevski theorem for the Helmholtz equation to a piecewise analytic domain.